Terrell Thomas: 2011

 On August 22, 2011, in a preseason game against the Chicago Bears, Thomas tore his ACL, ending his season.
 He was placed on injured reserve on August 23.
 On March 13, 2012, Thomas re-signed with the Giants.

 2012

 Thomas suffered an injury to his surgically repaired ACL early in training camp, but he expected to recover and return sometime during the 2012 season.
 On August 31, 2012, Thomas was placed on season-ending injured reserve.

 2013

 In 2013, Thomas became the second player to come back from three torn ACLs in the same knee, joining Carolina Panthers linebacker Thomas Davis, who tore his ACL in each year from 2009 to 2011.
 Thomas' production was largely speculated to severely decrease after the three ACL tears, yet Thomas quickly recovered from his injuries and totaled 67 tackles, one interception, and 16 games played over the course of his 2013 season.

 Seattle Seahawks

 On July 28, 2014, Thomas was signed by the Seattle Seahawks.
 Thomas was cut by the Seahawks on August 24, 2014.

-Retirement

 On February 12, 2015, Thomas announced his retirement.